MAD9137/f2024/docs/modules/week2/intro_to_swift.md

 ## What is a Playground?

-A **playground** is a "sandbox" environment built into Xcode that allows you to see the results of your code in real time (without having to compile).
+A **playground** is a "sandbox" environment built into Xcode that allows you to see the results of your code in real time.
 We will be using Playgrounds to learn Swift.

 **Note**:  You can't develop an app in a playground — it is for testing only.